-Students throughout Years 7 to 9 have two hours of core Physical Education per week, with those in Years 10 and 11 receiving one and a half hours per week.
+Students throughout Years 7 to 9 have two hours of core Physical Education per week, with those in Years 10 and 11 receiving three hours over two week timetable.
 This is complemented by an extensive extra-curricular programme.
 The activities offered are designed to stretch students at all levels and are geared towards students remaining involved in sport and physical activity for the rest of their lives.